Why learn Russian of all the choices?

 According to Statista, the Russian language is the ninth most used language online as of April 2019.

 Considering that we live in a digital and internet age, learning Russian as a second language is essential for achieving a wide range of success.

 It can be in your economic, political, social, and education projects based online.

 3. For The Love Of Russian Literature & Culture

 If you are fascinated by the works of great writers, be ready to be taken captive by Russian literature.

 Literary history is dotted with the tremendous and thrilling works of Russian writers.

 Once you start reading one book at a time, you will never stop.
-You will just get sucked in deeper and more profound than you can ever imagine.
+You will just get sucked in more profound than you can ever imagine.

 The world of Russian classics is immense.